Martijnvos/TrainInformation/README.md

 This application is made for the FUN2 course at my Fontys education.
 It revolves around train times between big cities in the Netherlands.
 As I was challenged to implement something more advanced than the standard curriculum I decided to build this application using the Dijkstra algorithm for finding the shortest train path between the selected cities.
-I also ended up adding the NS (Dutch railway cooperation) API in order to get up-to-date departure and arrival times amongst other things like the time your journey will take (without train defects :wink:).
+I also ended up adding the NS (Dutch railway corporation) API in order to get up-to-date departure and arrival times amongst other things like the time your journey will take (without train defects :wink:).

 ### Application interface
 ![TrainInformation screen](images/application_screenshot.png)